BerendKemper/emperjs/README.md

         </details>
     </ul>
     <div>
         Use this method to add a new requestBodyParser.
-By default requestBodyParsers exist for content-type <code>"application/json"</code> that parses with <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse">JSON.parse</a> and for content-type <code>"application/x-www-form-urlencoded"</code> that parses with <a target="_blank" href="https://nodejs.org/dist/latest/docs/api/url.html#class-urlsearchparams">URLSearchParams</a>.
+By default requestBodyParsers exist for content-type <code>"application/json"</code> that parses with <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse" target="_blank">JSON.parse</a> and for content-type <code>"application/x-www-form-urlencoded"</code> that parses with <a href="https://nodejs.org/dist/latest/docs/api/url.html#class-urlsearchparams" target="_blank">URLSearchParams</a>.
     </div>
 </div>